 This short tutorial describes how to debug Arquillian Test Cases using a development environment like Eclipse IDE.

-The prerequisite is that you have gone through the basics of Arquillian- you can find a good Arquillian tutorial here.
+The prerequisite is that you have gone through the basics of Arquillian– you can start from here: Arquillian tutorial

 As you already know, Arquillian tests are launched as JUnit test but are executed on the application server environment.
 Therefore, in order to intercept breakpoints that you have set in Eclipse, you should at first enable remote socket debugging.
 This can be done by uncommenting the following line from standalone.conf.bat (Windows):